joshuajweldon/hawaii_to_dos/README.md

 # Hawaii To-Dos

 If you are visiting Hawaii, you must eat the food, visit the beaches, and hike the mountains.
 Sounds easy, but there is so many options to choose from.
 So, here is a good list to get you started.

 ```
-NOTE: I tried to keep the options close to North Shore and Waikiki for connivence.
-Thus some great "hole-in-the-wall" places where omitted.
+NOTE: I tried to keep the options close to North Shore and Waikiki for
+convenience.
+Thus some great "hole-in-the-wall" places were omitted.
 ```

 ---